Tarka-Sangraha: Annambhatta, author of Tarka-Sangraha

+Annambhata only mentions his name in the colophon of the Tarka-Sangraha.

 Commentaries on Tarka-Sangraha

 Because of its wide popularity, several scholars have written commentaries on Tarks-Sangraha.
 Annambhatta, the author of the treatise, himself has written a commentary named Tarka-Samgraha-Dipika.
 Researchers have located as many as 90 different commentaries on Tarka-Sangraha including the one by Annambhatta.